-With hard automation, actions can be carried out by a single machine or by a processing station with multiple devices equipped with software-managed feeding systems.
+With hard industrial automation, actions can be carried out by a single machine or by a processing station with multiple devices equipped with software-managed feeding systems.
 This can include various types of industrial machinery, previously programmed for use of a single repetitive task.

-Flexible automation involves management of products and services.
+Flexible industrial automation involves management of products and services.
 It can be performed by electric shuttles, AGVs, cobots designed to work alongside operators, RFID labels that uniquely identify incoming goods, telephone switchboards integrated with ERP systems that perform video monitoring of arriving trucks, voice picking and pallet stacker cranes.